mattmakai/fullstackpython.com/content/pages/examples/flask/flask-templating-render-template-string.markdown

 <a href="/flask-templating-render-template-examples.html">render_template</a>
 is another callable from the `flask.templating` package with code examples.

-You should read up on these subjects along with these `render_template_string` examples:
+These subjects go along with the `render_template_string` code examples:

 * [template engines](/template-engines.html), specifically [Jinja2](/jinja2.html)
 * [Flask](/flask.html) and the concepts for [web frameworks](/web-frameworks.html)